Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • decreased muscle tone;

-• psycho-emotional disorders(anxiety, capriciousness, touchiness, tearfulness).
+• psycho-emotional disorders(anxiety, moodiness, touchiness, tearfulness).

 Diagnostic approach